-I have an awesome new feature idea (either functional or sensor wise) for PRTG.
-What's the best way to request its implementation and make sure it doesn't get lost?
+I have an awesome new feature idea (either functional or sensor-wise) for PRTG.
+What is the best way to request its implementation and make sure that it is not forgotten?

-We decided to use our Paessler Knowledge Base as an interface for us, the Paessler Technical Support and Development, and you, the PRTG users.
-This brings several advantages:
+We decided to use our Knowledge Base as an interface for us, Paessler Technical Support and Development, and you, the PRTG users.
+This has several advantages:

 - Supplying a feature request is easy.

-- The status of the feature requests is transparent.
+- The status of the feature request is transparent.

 - The list of feature requests can be maintained in a reliable manner.

-If you would like to submit a feature request, please do so as described in the following paragraph.
+If you would like to submit a feature request, take the following steps.

-- Search the current List of Feature Requests and check if a request for the feature you desire is already there.
+- Search the current List of Feature Requests and check if a request for the feature you would like to have is already there.
 If yes, simply vote for it.

-- If you could not find the feature, ask a new question.
+- If you are not able not find the feature, ask a new question.

 - Enter a descriptive title for your request.

-Please make sure you tag your question with prtg-kbtracker and one of the following tags:
+Make sure you tag your question with prtg-kbtracker AND one of the following tags:

 |Tag||Use the tag if...|

 |add-feature||... you would like to have a new feature in PRTG.|

 |add-sensor||... you would like to have a new sensor, for example, for a new appliance.|